Adam Montgomery tries to blame Harmony’s murder on wife in closing statements

-Adam Montgomery’s defence tries to blame Harmony’s murder on estranged wife in closing statements
+Adam Montgomery’s defence tries to blame Harmony’s murder on wife in closing statements

 ‘Kayla decided to lie about Harmony’s death,’ defence attorney Caroline Smith told jurors.
 ‘She had to lie because the truth would point to her’